ethz-pes/AI-mag/README.md

 * [run_ann_server.py](run_ann_server.py) - Python ANN server for using Keras and TensorFlow from MATLAB
 * Shell script (Linux) and (batch) script (MS Windows) for starting the Python ANN server
 * Shell script (Linux) and (batch) script (MS Windows) for starting the COMSOL MATLAB Livelink
+* Readme and license files

 The example shows the complete workflow: FEM simulations, ANN training, design generation, and display with GUI:
 * The inductor of a DC-DC Buck converter is optimized
 * The converter has the following ratings: 2kW, 400V input voltage, 200V output voltage
+* The following parameters are optimized: frequency, geometry, air gap, number of turns, ripple

 ## Optimized Inductor